Mercedes-Benz SLK-Class (R171): History

-The R171 SLK were the last series that a manual transmission was available in a 6 Cylinder Mercedes-Benz Convertible.
+The R171 SLK were the last series offering a manual transmission in a 6 Cylinder Mercedes-Benz Convertible.
 The successor to the R171, R172, only offered manual transmission in their 4-cylinder vehicles.

 Car and Driver reviewed the manual transmission in November 2004 and rated the transmission glowingly as "..the love child of a Honda S2000 and BMW M3...".
-The review further wrote that with the SLK350 the engine "...has a willing personality that is perfectly suited to a manual transmission-you'll definitely not regret choosing it over the automatic."
+The review further wrote that with the SLK350 the engine "has a willing personality that is perfectly suited to a manual transmission."